naturalis/nbclassify/html/orchid/README.rst

 =================
-NBClassify Orchid
+NBClassify OrchiD
 =================

-Orchid is a proof-of-concept Django app for classifying digital images of orchids.
-It is part of the NBClassify Python package for automated classification of images using artificial neural networks.
+OrchiD is a proof-of-concept Django app for classifying digital images of orchids.
+It implements the "nbclassify" Python package for automated classification of images using artificial neural networks.

 Quick start